Atlantic Chub Mackerel

 Commercial Fishing Regulations

-Measures implemented by this action apply to Atlantic chub mackerel caught by vessels fishing in the Atlantic Chub Mackerel Management Unit (federal waters from Maine through North Carolina).
+Fishery specifications apply to Atlantic chub mackerel caught by vessels fishing in the Atlantic Chub Mackerel Management Unit (federal waters from Maine through North Carolina).
+Specifications can be set up for three years at a time and are reviewed annually and adjusted as new information becomes available.

 Possession Limits and Accountability Measures

-Amendment 21 implemented the Atlantic chub mackerel possession limits outlined below.
-Initially, possession will be unlimited.
-To prevent the annual catch target from being exceeded, we will implement a 40,000-lb possession limit when 90 percent of the total allowable landing is landed and a 10,000-lb possession limit once 100 percent of the TAL is landed.
+Initially, possession of chub mackerel is unlimited.
+To prevent the ACT from being exceeded, NOAA Fisheries will implement a 40,000-lb possession limit when 90 percent of the TAL is landed, and a 10,000-lb possession limit once 100 percent of the TAL is landed.

-If the annual catch limit is exceeded based on total commercial and recreational catch within the Management Unit, we will reduce the annual catch target by the amount of the overage as soon as possible in a future fishing year.
+If the ACL is exceeded based on total commercial and recreational catch within the Management Unit, we will reduce the ACT by the amount of the overage as soon as possible in a future fishing year.

 Reporting A Commercial Catch